-End of Year Assessment Report for Programs- Secondary Education

-Program: Secondary Education Semester/year: SPRING 2019

-Program Coordinator: Dr. Kathy Taylor Meeting Date: May 15, 2019 Submission date: May 24, 2019

-Name Position Signature

-George Peters Math Education

-Zach Marshall English Education

-Richard Huston History Education

-Program Mission Statement

-Greenville University teacher candidates will create classroom environments that promote cooperation and responsibility, support self-worth, affirm the dignity of all students, and stimulate learning.

-Program Objectives

-Outcome #1: Be able to state the concepts and structure basic to their subject matter specializations articulate instructional outcomes, and use teaching styles, resources, and strategies appropriate for all learners.

-Outcome #2: Be able to identify important characteristics of learners stemming from sociological, psychological, and cultural environments at various stages of growth and development, and implement appropriate strategies.
+End of Year Assessment Report for Programs Program: Secondary Education Semester/year: 2019-2020 Contact Person: Dr. Kathryn Taylor Submission date: September , 2020 Program Objectives Outcome #1: Be able to state the concepts and structure basic to their subject matter special izations articulate instructional outcomes, and use teaching styles, resources, and strategies appropriate for all learners.
+Outcome #2: Be able to identify important characteristics of learners stemming from sociologic cal, psychological, and cultural environments at various stages of growth and development, and implement appropriate strategies.
 Outcome #3: Be able to create positive learning environments for students from varied cultural milieus.

-Outcome #4: Be able to develop and utilize teaching strategies based on tested psychological principles, learning theories, current research, and emerging technology appropriate for various teaching and learning environments.

-Outcome #5: Be able to engage students in higher level thinking by using an array of technological and other resources, and a variety of written and communication techniques.
+Outcome #4: Be able to develop and utilize teaching strategies based on tested psychological pr rinciples, learning theories, current research, and emerging technology appropriate for various teaching and learning environments.
+Outcome #5: Be able to engage students in higher level thinking by using an array of technologic cal and other resources, and a variety of written and communication techniques.
 Outcome #6: Be able to use a variety of assessment strategies and techniques to assure positive student development.
 Outcome #7: Be able to distinguish among different roles of students, parents, and school officials within diverse social contexts and to create positive learning experiences within school and community environments.
 Outcome #8: Be able to state cognitive, affective, and psychomotor goals of education from historical, philosophical, social, cultural, and global perspectives and be able to use these goals in assessing personal attitudes and strategies, learning environments, and the profession.
 Outcome #9: Assume responsibility for staying abreast of current professional developments and educational research with regard to theory and best practice.

-Outcome #10: Exemplify in planning and demonstrate in practice the dispositions articulated by unit faculty as necessary for all teacher education candidates.

-Outcome #11: Be able to communicate effectively in both written and spoken modes with all constituents.

-Outcome #12: Be a model of hope
+Outcome #10: Exemplify in planning and demonstrate in practice the dispositions articulated by Unit faculty as necessary for all teacher education candidates.
+Outcome #11: Be able to communicate effectively in both written and spoken modes with all co Outcome #12: Be a model of hope consistent with the Mission Statement of Greenville College to be a "Christ-centered" college in the liberating arts and sciences.

+NOTE: The Dean of the School of Education did not hold End of Year meetings to review evidence and discuss findings.

-Assessment Methods and Benchmarks-SPRING
+Assessment Methods and Benchmarks